ThomasQuinnKelly/bip-reference-person/docs/database-config-usage.md

 ### SQL Database Configuration: General Configuration

-Projects should be arranged such that the same configurations can be used across all modules
+* Use spring profile(s) to manage datasource configuration (reactor / parent POM is a good place for this)

+* Use `<properties>` and `<dependencyManagement>` in the reactor / parent POM to declare versions and predefined dependencies

-* allows for common schema and data setups for the service and its unit tests, integration tests, and performance tests
+* To the extent possible, keep common schema and data setups for the service and its unit tests, integration tests, and performance tests

-* dependencies can be provided by `<dependencyManagement` in the reactor POM (or parent POM, if common dependencies have been split out)

-* the same strategy should be considered for tools such as Liquibase.

 ### SQL Database Configuration: Single Datasource